StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/transformation/supported-types.md

 ### Database

-Similar to the Dbms node, in addition to the generic hosted node transformation, the port contained in the port property of the Database node are opened on the underlying EC2 instance by opening it in the corresponding SecurityGroup.
+Similar to the Dbms node, in addition to the generic hosted node transformation, the port contained in the port property of the Database node is opened on the underlying EC2 instance by opening it in the corresponding SecurityGroup.

 ### WebApplication